+<longLivedTokenSupport>false</longLivedTokenSupport>

-<longLivedTokenSupport>false [RFLNX-9160]
+[RFLNX-9160]

 - When you start a Microsoft Edge App session, the Microsoft Edge icon displays randomly for different scale.
-This error occurs if you have applied the following settings: - DPIMatchingEnabled value is set to True - Client scale in the display is not set to 100% the endpoint, such as USB Headset.
-Also, add the input value in the usb.conf file as vid= pid= split=01 and intf=00,01.
-After that you start session from Citrix Workspace app and set redirect the interface of device.
-[HDX-44117]
+This error occurs if you have applied the following settings: - DPIMatchingEnabled value is set to True - Client scale in the display is not set to 100%

+[HDX-39764]

-- Attempts to start a server VDA session using smart card authentication might fail for smart card with multiple users.
+- Attempts to start a server VDA session using smart card authentication might fail for a smart card with multiple users.
 As a workaround, reinsert the card.
 [HDX-44255] - The VDA might crash after redirecting the interface of the device.
-This issue occurs when you enable the "Client USB device redirection" policy on DDC and attach composite USB devices to

-- The session launch might fail on Raspberry Pi ARMHF OS based on Debian 11.
+This issue occurs when you enable the "Client USB device redirection" policy on DDC and attach composite USB devices to the endpoint, such as the USB Headset.
+Also, add the input value in the usb.conf file as vid= pid= split=01 and intf=00,01.
+After that you start the session from Citrix Workspace app and set redirect the interface of a device.
+[HDX-44117] - The session launch might fail on the Raspberry Pi ARMHF OS based on Debian 11.
 Citrix recommends you to use Raspberry Pi ARM64 OS based on Debian 11 or older Raspberry Pi ARMHF OS based on Debian 10.
 [HDX-41729] - When you remove a primary account, the sign-in credentials might not be deleted from the selfservice cache.
 As a result, you might be able to sign-in to the store without providing credentials.
 As a workaround, quit the selfservice to delete the credentials.
+[RFLNX-9051]

-[RFLNX-9051] - After you provide the sign-in credentials and start selfservice, a white screen might appear.
+- After you provide the sign-in credentials and start selfservice, a white screen might appear.
 As a workaround, quit the selfservice and restart it.
 [RFLNX-8951] - In OpenSUSE SLES 15, you might get a spinning wheel when you connect to a cloud store.
 [RFLNX-9109] - You might fail to start Selfservice on RHEL9 and Fedora 36.
 As a workaround, ensure that the value of AuthManLiteEnabled is set to False in the \$ICAROOT/config/AuthManConfig. xml file.
 [RFLNX-9128]